-The Dicastery for Laity, Family and Life is responsible for the development of the apostolate of the lay faithful, for the pastoral care of young people, marriage, and the family, and for its mission according to God’s plan, for the elderly, and for the protection and support of human life.
-For more information: http://www.laityfamilylife.va/.
-For information about the “Amoris Laetitia Family Year” visit: www.amorislaetitia.va.
+The Dicastery for Laity, Family and Life is entrusted with the promotion of life and the apostolate of the lay faithful, for the pastoral care of the young, the family and its mission, following God’s plan, for the elderly, and for the protection and support of human life.
+For more information: www.laityfamilylife.va.

 PRESS CONTACT [email protected]